barbzyqueen/html-css-course/README.md

 4. Making Changes and Committing:

-    - In the feature-update branch, I created a index.html file
+    - In the feature-update branch, I created an index.html file
     - Then I added the changes to the staging area using the command: git add .
-    - I commited the changes using the command git add -m "Added Changes to index.html file in feature-update branch"
+    - I commited the changes using the command: git add -m "Added Changes to index.html file in feature-update branch"

 5. Merging Changes:
     - I switched back to the master branch using the command: git checkout -